-Joined the Owls in January 2014 as the team’s special team coordinator and tight end coach.
+Joined the Owls in January 2014 as the team’s special team coordinator and tight ends coach.
 The tight ends provided six scores which was a third of the Owls 2014 receiving touchdowns.
 Senior Alex Deleon led the way with five TD receptions.
 Deleon, who started every game, was used in multiple sets and ended the season third among all receivers with 23 catches for 295 yards.
-He also was worked out for two NFL teams at season’s end.
+He also worked out for two NFL teams at season’s end.
 Freshman Nate Terry provided game-ending heroics hauling in a 20-yard pass as the time ran off the clock to give FAU the 41-37 victory.
 It was Terry’s first collegiate catch.
-Special teams were a highlight of the Owls in 2014.
+Special teams also were a highlight of the Owls in 2014.
 Senior Lucky Whitehead returned a punt 73 yards for a score in the final game of 2014.
 Whitehead, who is just the sixth Owl to return a punt for a TD, ended the season ranked No. 4 among C-USA in all-purpose yards, No. 18 nationally and 7th in kick return yards.
 Hurd also was faced with the challenge of replacing both kickers.
 His punter, Dalton Schomp, averaged 45.4 yards per punt.
 The pooch specialist averaged 35.4 yards per punt and dropped 10 of his 18 inside the 20.
 Seven were fair caught.
 Kicker Greg Joseph was 10-of-13 (77%) at 40 yards or less.
 The Owls kick-off unit did not allow a kick-return for a score, despite C-USA having the nation’s top-two leaders in kick returns for a score and three in the top-10.

-The 2015 special teams’ excel in their second season under Hurd’s direction.
+The 2015 special teams’ exceled in their second season under Hurd’s direction.
 Most notably, junior Dalton Schomp who lead the nation with a 48.0 yards per punt average.
 Nearly half of Schomp’s punts (22-of-45, 49%) were for 50 yards or more and he pinned 18 inside the 20.
 Junior Greg Joseph shined in the kicking game.
 Joseph ended the year ranked No. 27 in field goals per game and among the countries top-100 in two other categories.
 The Owls kick return defense was rank in the top-half of the nation, an improvement of 50 spots and net punting jumped from No. 58 in 2014 to No. 5, nationally, in 2015.
-Punt return defense moved up from 89 nationally to No. 50.
+Punt return defense moved to No. 50 nationally.
 FAU tight ends emerged as a solid unit in 2015 with the development of graduate student transfer Cameron Tyler, who moved from quarterback to tight end.
 Cameron saw action in every game and drew starts in six contests.
 He recorded 21 catches for a total of 257 yards for an average of 12.2 yards per catch.
 Sophomore Nate Terry led all Owls receivers with four touchdown receptions.
 He recorded 16 catches for 185 yards and average of 11.6 per catch.

 Served one season as the University of Arkansas special teams quality control coach.